mrmsp/msp-script-dev/remove-webroot.md

 Goal
 ----

-To remove enough remnants of webroot for other anti-virus software to install.
-In Syncro Bitdefender will not install if there are certain remnants of Webroot still installed.
-Checking the Security Center is the best way to determin if Webroot is blocking the install.
+To remove enough remnants of webroot for other anti-virus software to install another AV.
+In Syncro, Bitdefender will not install if there are certain remnants of Webroot still installed.
+Checking the Security Center is the best way to determine if Webroot is blocking the install.
 Run this Powershell to see a list of registered anti-virus software: `Get-CimInstance -Namespace root/SecurityCenter2 -ClassName AntivirusProduct`.

 The Security Center is not the only thing that will block an install.
-If you ran something that has made an impact on the uninstall, run the test and see if it has helped.
+Some registry keys (citation neede) and still showing as an installed program still seem to have an effect.
+If you ran something in this guide that has made an impact on the uninstall, stop and run the test again to see if it has helped.

 Testing
 -------